David5-cyber/Explainable-AI-for-Stroke-Detection/README.md

 ### 📺 Video Presentation
 This repository describes the causal inference framework and experimental results for early stroke detection.
-Watch the project presentation:
+Watch the project presentation: https://youtu.be/5Qn9xal6eZ0

+###  🎤 Presentation
+Access the project presentation slides here:

 ## 📝 Citation

 If you use this work in your research, please cite:

-Owusu, D. Blemano T.A.D (2025).
+Owusu, D. Blemano, T.A.D (2025).
 Explainable AI for Stroke Detection: Causal and Clinician-Centered Interpretation of Brain Imaging.

 ## 🤝 Contributing